-The food security part of the programme focused on establishing home gardens, inspired by and loosely following the principles of permaculture.
-45 Permaculture, in its systemic and holistic approach, tries to think of cultivation from the bottom-up, from soil.
+The food security part of the programme focused on establishing home gardens, inspired by and loosely following the principles of permaculture.1 Permaculture, in its systemic and holistic approach, tries to think of cultivation from the bottom-up, from soil.
 It aims to improve and maintain soil quality, considering the work of humans with microbes, water and the soil in general.
 Permaculture owes its emergence to a counter-movement to industrial monoculture, and the inventors' aim was to promote sustainable soil use, as well as to bring farmers to consider soil quality and more directly into working with the soil (Mollison 2004).
 Julius Krebs and Sonja Bach explain that the neologism 'permanent' and 'agriculture' puts the focus on sustainability and continuity.
 Planning and implementation are essential aspects here, and the use and combination of various proven soil management measures of compost with grey water use, mulching, organic fertilisers and polycropping.
 Permaculture emphasises the sustainability of farming and growing food (Krebs and Bach 2018).
-Examples from all parts of the world show that new approaches to soil processing are rethinking both agricultural movements and social communities - for an environmentally-friendly mutuality that also restructures communal life (Stodulka 2024).
-La Puig de la Bellacasa (2017) emphasises the concept of care work in permaculture - and with this, reflects on forms of thinking with the environment and people.
-In her own involvement in the permaculture movement, she relearned everyday relations to the ground through touching and working with soil and with it 'the earth' and thus 'alternative ecological doings' (ibid., 147).
-She analyses this transformed approach to the environment as follows: "I take care of Earth, vial soil and the worms, because I need them, because they are of use to me." (ibid., 147) This 'working-with-nature' (ibid.) was also reflected in the Dixon Reef area climate change workshops, in which the workshop leaders explained this individualistic permaculture approach as a way of working with the soil in a sustainable manner, not exploiting it through burning, and further giving something back to the soil.
-The two women from Vanuatu and Papua New Guinea followed 'tekem care long graon' (Bislama; taking care of the earth), as an all-encompassing change of life through agriculture, and with it preparing everyday practices of soil and human for climate change.
-Hence the programme was called 'kakai fo laef' (Bislama; food for life) and not only implied food security but also the creation of sustainable lifestyles for changing times.
-In the adaptation programme,
+Examples from all parts of the world show that new approaches to soil processing are rethinking both agricultural movements and social communities - for an environmentally-friendly mutuality that also restructures communal life (Stodulka

-45 Permaculture is an established term for a holistic systemic way of life originating in Australia with a focus on agriculture.
-"Permaculture's central concept is that humanity can reduce or replace energy and pollution-intensive industrial technologies, especially in agriculture, through intensive use of biological resources and thoughtful, holistic design, patterned after natural ecosystems (eco-mimicry)" (Morel, Léger and Ferguson 2019, 1).
+Permaculture is an established term for a holistic systemic way of life originating in Australia with a focus on agriculture.
+"Permaculture's central concept is that humanity can reduce or replace energy and pollution-intensive industrial technologies, especially in agriculture, through intensive use of biological resources and thoughtful, holistic design, patterned after natural ecosystems (eco-mimicry)".
+(Morel, Léger and Ferguson 2019, 1)